web-eid/web-eid-authtoken-validation-java/README.md

 }
 ```

-Similarly, the `WebEidMobileAuthInitFilter` handles `/auth/mobile/init` requests for Web eID for Mobile authentication flow by generating a challenge nonce and returning a deep link URI.
-This deep link contains both the challenge nonce and a login URI for the mobile authentication flow.
+The `WebEidMobileAuthInitFilter` handles `/auth/mobile/init` requests for authentication flows using **Web eID token format v1.1**.
+It generates a challenge nonce and returns a deep link URI that embeds both the challenge nonce and the authentication endpoint required for initiating the v1.1 flow.
 See the full implementation [here](example/src/main/java/eu/webeid/example/security/WebEidMobileAuthInitFilter.java).

 ```java